Read This First

 Prompt 2: I primarily use the generic prompt shown below.
 Provide me with other prompts that may be better in specific contexts.

-The section turns on Summary of Prompts.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Summary of Prompts in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Prompt